Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 A simple operation with query api-version, whose default value is defined as '2022-12-01-preview'.
 Expected url: '/with-query-api-version?api-version=2022-12-01-preview'.

+### Server_Versions_Versioned_withQueryOldApiVersion

+- Endpoint: `head /server/versions/versioned/with-query-old-api-version`

+A simple operation with query api-version, that do NOT use the default but '2021-01-01-preview'.
+It's expected to be set at the client level.
+Expected url: '/with-old-query-api-version?api-version=2021-01-01-preview'.

 ### SpecialHeaders_ClientRequestId

 - Endpoint: `get /special-headers/client-request-id/`